sciactive/nymph/README.md

 ## What's Next

 Tilmeld is a user management system for Nymph.
 Currently in beta, it provides registration and login with Nymph entities.
-It's available at [tilmeld.org](http://tilmeld.org/).
+Check it out at [tilmeld.org](http://tilmeld.org/).